VA Loan Forbearance

 What VA Loan Forbearance Actually Is

-VA loan forbearance is a temporary pause or reduction in your mortgage payments.
-Your loan servicer, not the VA, approves it.
-To qualify, you need two things: a VA-guaranteed home loan and a documented financial hardship.
+VA loan forbearance is a temporary pause or reduction in your monthly mortgage payments.
+Your loan servicer approves it, not the VA.
+To qualify, you need a VA-guaranteed home loan and a documented financial hardship.
 That hardship might be a job loss, a medical emergency, or a drop in income.
 The servicer reviews your situation and decides whether to grant the relief.

-The most important thing to understand upfront is this: forbearance is not forgiveness.
-The payments you skip are still owed.
+The most important thing to understand right away: forbearance is not forgiveness.
+You still owe the payments you skip.
 They wait for you at the end of the forbearance period.
-So the goal is not to escape those payments.
-The goal is to buy yourself time to stabilize your situation so you can handle them later.
-The VA home loan program has guaranteed more than 28 million loans since 1944, per the Department of Veterans Affairs.
-Forbearance exists because financial hardships are a normal part of life, and the program was built to help eligible borrowers stay in their homes through them.
+So the goal is not to make those payments disappear.
+The goal is to buy yourself time to stabilize your finances so you can deal with them later.
+The VA home loan program has backed more than 28 million loans since 1944, per the Department of Veterans Affairs.
+The program exists because financial hardships are a normal part of life, and the VA built it to help veterans stay in their homes through them.

 How Long VA Forbearance Lasts

 The initial forbearance period runs up to 180 days.
-That's roughly six months of relief.
+That’s roughly six months of payment relief.
 If your hardship continues after that, you can request an extension.
 Extensions can add up to another 180 days, putting the potential total at about 12 months for most borrowers.
 Extensions are not automatic.
-You have to contact your servicer, explain that the hardship is ongoing, and make a new request.
+You have to contact your servicer before the initial period ends, explain that the hardship is ongoing, and make a new request.

-During the COVID-19 pandemic, the CARES Act created expanded protections.
-Under those rules, borrowers with federally backed loans, including VA loans, could request up to 18 months of forbearance total.
-Those expanded timelines are no longer available for new requests.
-If you are entering forbearance now, the standard 180-day window applies.
+During the COVID-19 pandemic, the CARES Act expanded those protections.
+Borrowers with federally backed loans, including VA loans, could request up to 18 months of total forbearance.
+Those expanded timelines are not available for new requests.
+If you are entering forbearance now, the standard 180-day window is where you start.

 Phase Duration How to Access It